Cubix: Plot and setting

 Cubix, taking place in the futuristic year of 2044, is the story of a bright-eyed young boy named Connor with a deep fascination for robots.
 His father, Graham, who dislikes all robots, has never truly been supportive of his efforts.
 That is, until they move to Bubble Town, a city with "as many robots as people," and the location of RobixCorp.
 The reason for RobixCorp's global success is the EPU (Emotion Processing Unit), which allows a robot to develop their own unique personality, just like a human being.

 Now that Connor's dream has finally come true, he finds himself with one really big problem: everyone in Bubble Town owns a robot, except him.
 Shortly after his arrival, he meets his nosy neighbor Abby, who sends her flying pet robot, Dondon, to spy on him.
 Graham, being not so fond of a robot spying on him, attempts to capture Dondon.
 During his escape, he crashes into Connor, knocking him out.
 A worried Abby, along with Connor, hop onto her hover scooter, rushing for the one place in town that can fix her friend.

 Here, Connor meets Hela, who runs a repair shop called The Botties' Pit.
 However, to become an employee, he has to fix a robot in less than 24 hours.
 Of all the robots he could have chosen, Connor picks Cubix, a one of a kind test model referred to as the 'Unfixable Robot.'
 The Botties all tried to repair him, especially Hela, who could never quite throw him out.
 Cubix is the one memory left of her father, Professor Nemo, who invented the EPU.
 Sadly, he vanished after an experiment with a highly volatile substance known as Solex.

 Suddenly, a rogue robot inventor named Dr. K runs off with a stolen robot, leaving the Botties' Pit on the verge of collapse.
 Connor races back inside in a final effort to save Cubix, leaving him trapped inside.
 This act of kindness jumpstarts Cubix's EPU, bringing him back to life.
 With only a moment to spare, Cubix saves Connor from the collapsing building.
 It was never a matter of hardware; rather, of heart, that fixed the "Unfixable Robot".
 Therefore, Connor passed the test, earning him a place in the club.

-That was not the only surprise Cubix had in store, with his amazing design he can transform into virtually anything.
+That was not the only surprise Cubix had in store, with his design he can transform into virtually anything.
 Along with their new friends, Connor and Cubix face up against Dr. K to take back the kidnapped bot.

 This series follows the adventures and discoveries of the group, as they unravel Dr. K.'s conspiracy and the disappearance of Professor Nemo.